arminc/k8s-platform-lcm/README.md

 ### Docker

 Docker image is available at **arminc/lcm:VERSION** or **arminc/lcm:latest**.
 It is packaged with the template and css.
-Run it as following, and add any necessery flags you want or use the yaml file.
+Run it as following, and add any necessary flags you want or use the yaml file.

 ```bash
 docker run -it -v $(pwd)/config.yaml:/config.yaml -p 7321:7321 arminc/lcm:latest --local --server